 Penalty and interest policies relating to non-compliance are based on the level of culpability.
-Penalties usually start at 25 per cent of the primary liability, but can range from 0 to 90 per cent depending on the level of culpability and the type of non-compliance.
+Penalties usually start at 25% of the primary liability, but can range from 0 to 90% depending on the level of culpability and the type of non-compliance.

-Penalty tax may be reduced if you make voluntary disclosures either before or during an investigation.
-We encourage you to voluntarily disclose any discrepancies you discover.
+Penalty tax may be reduced if you make voluntary disclosures before or during an investigation, something which we encourage.
 If you obstruct or hinder an investigation, penalty tax may be increased.